rsk700/leap-lang/README.md

 All user defined names use kebab case (all letters are lower case, separated with `-`), eg.: `user-auth`, `article-title`, `some-long-long-long-name`:

-* name should start with letter and can contain numbers
+* name should start with a letter and can contain numbers
-* words in name separated with single `-`
+* words in the name are separated with a single `-`

 ## List